sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 * The latency from an end user request is the slowest of all the parallel calls.
 The more backend calls we make, the higher the chance that one of the requests were slow.
 This is known as tail latency amplification.

 ### Coping with Load
-* Scaling up (vertical scaling, with a more powerful machine) and scaling out (horizontal scaling, distributing the load across multiple machines, the shared-nothing architecture) are two popular approaches to cope with increasing load.
+* **Scaling up (vertical scaling**, with a more powerful machine) and **scaling out (horizontal scaling**, distributing the load across multiple machines, the shared-nothing architecture) are two popular approaches to cope with increasing load.
 Good architectures usually involves a mixture of both.
 * Elastic systems can add computing resources when load increases automatically but it may have more surprises.
 * Scaling up stateful data systems can be complex.
 For this reason, common wisdom is to use a single node until cost or availability requirements are no longer satisfied.
 Of course this may change in the future.
 * The architecture for large scale systems is usually highly specific and built around its assumptions on which operations will be common or rare.
 There is no one-size-fits-all scalable architecture.

 ## Maintainability
 * Three design principles to minimize pain for maintenance.